mchalapuk/hyper-text-slider/doc/custom-themes.md

 ## Using Themes

 To use a theme, add its class name on the slider element or on specific slide.
-Themes can be combined (many themes declared on one slide).
+Themes can be combined (many themes declared on one slide), which enables declaring color themes separately from typography.

 ```html
 <div class="hermes-slider